SevenShepherd/SevenShepherd.github.io/_posts/2023-03-10-digital-discipleship-file-handling.markdown

 <span style="font-size:1.4em;">Hash Checking With SHA256</span>

-Another useful way we can used buffered read is by applying a one-way cryptographic hash algorithm to our file to check for integrity.
+Another useful way we can use a buffered read is by applying a one-way cryptographic hash algorithm to our file to check for integrity.
 That is, to "see if it has changed."

 ```py
 import hashlib